Cyphs/SteamDeckSTR/README.md

 **This may take a few minutes!
 Steam will automatically restart when done if it completed properly.**

-**Important:** Newer Vortex versions (1.16 and up) don't work well on the Steam Deck yet, so Install Vortex turns off automatic updates.
-Leave Settings > Vortex > Update on **No automatic updates** so it stays on 1.15.2.
+**Note:** Install Vortex turns off Vortex's automatic updates so it stays on the version these scripts were tested with (2.7.0).
+Newer versions may work too, but haven't been tested yet.

 ### Already installed SteamDeckSTR before?

 Double click **Update SteamDeckSTR** on the desktop.
-It upgrades Vortex to 1.15.2 and switches it over to umu-launcher, installs GE-Proton10-34 and selects it for Skyrim Special Edition in Steam, keeping your Vortex mods and settings.
+It upgrades Vortex to 2.7.0 and switches it over to umu-launcher, installs GE-Proton10-34 and selects it for Skyrim Special Edition in Steam, keeping your Vortex mods and settings.
 Steam will restart.
 Then update Skyrim Together Reborn and Address Library in Vortex, and run STR Post-Deploy again.

 ## Generate the Game Data